buanzo/hume/README.md

 that comes out of them in a central location, hume provides the same for sysadmins, devops teams, etc.

+# CURRENT STATUS / NEEDS

+hume client works and can be used in sysadmin/cron scripts

+humed works in localhost mode only, but master/slave ideas have been considered (see below) - There is NO QUERY TOOL, but you can get data off the humed.sqlite3 database

+We need a UI/UX designer/developer, maybe a REST API for querytools.

 # THIS IS A WORK IN PROGRESS

 Hume will include a dashboard for queries.
 If someone writes it.
 I suck at